Order of magnitude: Uses

 Orders of magnitude are used to make approximate comparisons.
-If numbers differ by one order of magnitude, x is about ten times different in quantity than y.
+If numbers differ by one order of magnitude, one number is about 10 times larger than the other.
 If values differ by two orders of magnitude, they differ by a factor of about 100.
 Two numbers of the same order of magnitude have roughly the same scale: the larger value is less than ten times the smaller value.
 The growing amounts of Internet data have led to addition of new SI prefixes over time, most recently in 2022.

-Calculating the order of magnitude
+Calculating the order of magnitude by truncation

-The order of magnitude of a number is, intuitively speaking, the number of powers of 10 contained in the number.
+The order of magnitude of a number is, intuitively speaking, the number of digits in it which are above the ones place.
 More precisely, the order of magnitude of a number can be defined in terms of the common logarithm, usually as the integer part of the logarithm, obtained by truncation.
 For example, the number 4000000 has a logarithm (in base 10) of 6.602; its order of magnitude is 6.
 When truncating, a number of this order of magnitude is between 106 and 107.
-In a similar example, with the phrase "He had a seven-figure income", the order of magnitude is the number of figures minus one, so it is very easily determined without a calculator to 6.
+In a similar example, with the phrase "seven-figure income", the order of magnitude is the number of figures minus one, so it is very easily determined without a calculator to be 6.
 An order of magnitude is an approximate position on a logarithmic scale.